Home

 Lesson 3 shows another variation on a 2 finger pattern.
 There's also a demonstration of picking with bare fingers and fingerpicks.

-The 3rd, or ring finger, is thrown into the mix with this lesson.
+The 3rd, or ring finger, is thrown into the mix with this beginner guitar lesson.

 The first alternate picking pattern using 3 fingers.